2026 Interior Trends According to the Naturewall Experts

 Curated Nostalgia

-After years of ultra-minimal, “show-home” sameness, people are craving interiors filled with meaning and rooted in their own history, utilising a mix of collected and cherished objects.
-Curated Nostalgia celebrates the return to emotional styling with items with history, shelves alive with personality, mismatched artwork, and rooms layered with warm, sentimental details.
-It’s not about perfection, but about showcasing the pieces that reflect who we are and where we came from.
+After years of ultra-minimal sameness, people are craving interiors filled with meaning and rooted in their own history, utilising a mix of collected and cherished objects.
+This trend celebrates the return to emotional styling with heirlooms, shelves alive with personality, crafted artwork, and rooms layered with warm, sentimental details.

 Paintable MDF panels are perfect for customisation, helping you to use your favourite colours while adding texture.
 Oiled panels on the other hand, provide the perfect luxury backdrop for your most cherished possessions.